hypercohomology/StatsCaseStudy/README.md

 *“The Boston housing prices dataset has an ethical problem: as investigated in [1], the authors of this dataset engineered a non-invertible variable “B” assuming that racial self-segregation had a positive impact on house prices [2].
 Furthermore the goal of the research that led to the creation of this dataset was to study the impact of air quality but it did not give adequate demonstration of the validity of this assumption.
 The scikit-learn maintainers therefore strongly discourage the use of this dataset unless the purpose of the code is to study and educate about ethical issues in data science and machine learning.”*-sci-kit-learn.org

+It's extremely inappropriate for IBM to continue requiring the use of this dataset for the completion of the statistics course in data science.

 ## Project Scenario:
 You are a Data Scientist with a housing agency in Boston MA, you have been given access to a previous dataset on housing prices derived from the U.S. Census Service to present insights to higher management.
 Based on your experience in Statistics, what information can you provide them to help with making an informed decision?
 Upper management will like to get some insight into the following.